zmovane/onescription/README.md

 - Utility
   - [x] inscription bot
-  - [x] enable to integrate into web application
+  - [x] can be integrated into web applications

 - Supported chains